- Grades: PreK–K, 1–2, 3–5, 6–8

 You asked, we answered.
 Our experts weigh in on your biggest questions about ELA Common Core.

-Your students may not be able to vote (this time around!), but these activities will show them what it means to be a good citizen.
+Your students may not be able to vote (this time around!), but these activities about elections and campaigning will show them what it means to be a good citizen.

 Help your students figure out why they aren’t getting math concepts.